cedricwaltercson/pokefirered/README.md

 - Move Deletor and Move Tutor live in the same house in Fushia City and does not require any items to teach your pokemon(free).
 - Disabled Trading and Battling on 2F of Pokemon Centres.
 - Added the ability to refill PP moves when finishing battles.
+- 151 all catchable in a single rom.

 ## Todo list

-- Looking into making 151 all catchable in a single rom.
 - Looking into party lead following pokemon..

 ## Contacts